Love color? Get slymed!

-Since glassblowers generally pull from the same collections of glass, often times they’ll use similar colors.
-So when you’re browsing through your favorite online or local headshop, you may spot a color of glass that grabs you, even though that color shows up from several different vendors.
+Since glassblowers generally pull from the same collections of glass, often they’ll use similar colors.
+When you’re browsing through your favorite online or local headshop for a new water pipe, you may spot a color of glass that grabs you, even though that color shows up from several different vendors.
 Right now, one of the most popular colors among glassblowers is called “slyme.”

 Common Slyme Motifs

 Since slyme has such a distinct appearance, many glassblowers use it to add dripping or bubble motifs to their pipes.
 Often, glassblowers will also use monster or octopus designs.
 Slyme can also be used as an accent for lip wraps and joints!
 Since slyme glass has varying degrees of transparency, sometimes it is even mixed or marbled with other glass colors.

 Slyme Glass at Smoke Cartel